 Students on the Education Tripos at Fitzwilliam benefit from the interdisciplinary community of students and fellows, can access travel and support funds to enable them to obtain further experience relevant to their chosen Tripos track, and become members of a group of Education scholars researching a range of topics in a variety of international contexts.

 Our standard conditional offer for this subject is A*AA or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.
 There are no specific required subjects, but one or more A Levels (or equivalent) in subjects relevant to the chosen track are highly desirable.
 For other qualification and equivalency information please see the main University admissions pages.

 The admissions process

 Applicants are required to submit one piece of recent written work as part of their application.

-Candidates invited to interview are required to sit the Education admissions written assessment and can normally expect two face-to-face interviews lasting between 20-30 minutes.
-More information about the Admissions Assessment can be found on the University website http://www.educ.cam.ac.uk/courses/undergrad/
+Candidates invited to interview are required to sit a written assessment which will consist of an essay on a topic in Education.
+Candidates can normally expect two interviews, lasting between 20-30 minutes.

 Director of Studies

-Dr Sonia llie is the Director of Studies (external) in Education at Fitzwilliam College and a Senior Research Fellow at the Faculty of Education.
+Dr Sonia Ilie is the Director of Studies (external) in Education at Fitzwilliam College and a University Lecturer at the Faculty of Education.
 Her research interests include: higher education access and learning; inequalities in access to education; student attainment and progression; quantitative methods in education.